Higher and foundation tier

 A shortened version of the periodic table is shown below.
-For each element there are two number in the box e.g. for magnesium the numbers 24 and 12 are alongside its symbol, Mg.
-The number 12 is the atomic number, the proton number.
+For each element's symbol in the periodic table there are also two number in the box e.g. for magnesium the numbers 24 and 12 are alongside its symbol; Mg.
+The number 12 is the atomic number; the proton number.
 The other number is the relative atomic mass, Ar.
 It is the average mass of magnesium atoms taking into account the presence of any isotopes of magnesium.
-The mass of 1 mole of magnesium is simply the Ar expressed in grams, so 1 mole of magnesium is 12g, and of course 1 mole of any substance contains 6 x 1023 particles.
+The mass of 1 mole of magnesium is simply the Ar expressed in grams, so 1 mole of magnesium is 24g and as mentioned above 1 mole of any substance contains 6 x 1023 particles or Avogadro's number of particles.

 Examples using other elements from the periodic table.